Table of Contents

 How to clean a juicer step by step.
-For you to make healthy juice each day that you and the entire family can enjoy, you have to have a spotless juicer to do the job right for you.
+To make healthy juice each day that you and the entire family can enjoy, you have to have a spotless juicer to do the job right for you.

-A juicer is a device that you use to extract juice from various fruits and vegetable products.
-It works by crushing the juice out of the fruit or vegetable pulp.
-When it completes the task of extracting the juice from the pulp, you are able to get 100% healthy fruit and vegetable juice to drink.
+A juicer is a device that extracts juice from various fruits and vegetables.
+It does this by crushing the juice out of the fruit or vegetable pulp.
+This leaves you with 100% healthy fruit and vegetable juice to drink.

 Cleaning your juicer

-Cleaning a juicer is a lot like cleaning any other kitchen gadget.
-For the most part, you just need soapy water and a few minutes of your time.
 The most important part of cleaning a juicer is to make sure you do it regularly.
-Mold and mildew can develop easily if you don’t clean your juicer regularly.
-Which can not only make your juicer smell bad but can also make you sick.
-For that reason, we recommend cleaning your juicer as soon as you’re done using it.
+Mold and mildew can develop if you don’t clean your juicer regularly, which can make your juicer smell bad and make you sick.
+For that reason, we recommend cleaning your juicer as soon as you finish using it.

 Things you will need to carry out a regular cleaning process